 Best month to sell a house fast in New Hampshire

-The best month to sell a house fast in New Hampshire is July.
-The median time it takes for New Hampshire homes listed in July to get an offer is 48 days, which is 15 days faster than the annual average.
+The best month to sell a house fast in New Hampshire is May.
+The median time it takes for New Hampshire homes listed in May to sell is 14 days, which is 20 days faster than the annual average.

 Best month to sell a house in New Hampshire for price